dagoquevedo/algorithms/A1/README.txt

 > A1.py [m]

-where [m] is the number of nodes, then by 5 nodes a real execution example is
+where [m] is the number of nodes, for example by 5 nodes,

 > A1.py 5